annp0/models-in-agda-pilot/FileSystem/FSComparison.md

   Each non-root object has exactly one parent directory, and each directory may contain zero or more child objects.
 This forms a rooted tree under a “contained-in” relation satisfying preorder properties (reflexivity and transitivity), consistent with Silberschatz (Ch.
 11.2).

 4. **Metadata / Information.**
-  Each object has associated “information” — a placeholder for contents, attributes, or status.
+  Each object has associated "information" - a placeholder for contents, attributes, or status.
 Silberschatz (Ch.
-11.3 “File Attributes”) lists timestamps, permissions, and file type as examples.
+11.3 “File Attributes”) lists timestamps, permissions, and file type as examples (and the metatdata).
 Our abstract model only assumes an information field without constraining its structure.

 5. **File vs. Directory Predicate.**
   Whether an object is a directory must be decidable.
 Only directories may have children, and the root is always a directory.